Belize Travel Guide: Things to See and Do in Belize

 Ambergris Caye has activities for everyone!
 I definitely recommend going snorkeling in the Belize Barrier Reef.
 This is dear to me because also on my travel bucket list was to get over my fear of fish so I could go snorkeling, and I did just that!
 I’ll be blogging about that in a separate post, stay tuned!

 A Belize travel guide wouldn’t be complete without mentioning what and where to eat in Belize.
 So, before getting to Belize I did lots of research and read many blogs on the food there because as a vegetarian traveler I want to make sure I’ll have options, and also because I’m a major foodie!!!

 Every post I read and every person we talked with, including our cab driver, raved about the stuffed fryjacks which are basically fried dough with various filling.
 I had mine with only beans, but my boyfriend had his stuffed with bacon, beans, and cheese at breakfast.
 They were delicious!!!!

-The fryjacks were probably my favorite food on the item after the hot mini donuts from Ice N Beans on Caye Caulker Island!
+The fryjacks were probably my favorite food on the island after the hot mini donuts from Ice N Beans on Caye Caulker Island!
 I know you’re probably thinking “whats the big deal, Krispy Kreme has hot donuts all the time?!?!?”
 Wrong!
 These hot mini donuts are fried in front of you as you order them and then they are covered and smothered in cinnamon sugar, AMAZING!!!!

 Also, there are many food carts along the streets in both Caye Caulker and Ambergris Caye and the food is delicious and very cheap (about 2.50$ for a nice sized burrito).
 So, I DEFINITELY recommend skipping the restaurants and eating with the locals.
 You won’t regret it.